 ‘Always include the local nature in the membership of the local community’ Wendell Berry

 By any reckoning, Reverend Gilbert White’s The Natural History of Selborne – staggeringly, the fourth most published book in the English language – is an unlikely success story.
 Essentially a journal of the fauna and flora found in one eighteenth-century Hampshire parish, its littleness is undoutedly the clue to its appeal.
-Unlike many clergy today, whose hands wring at global dynamics well beyond their influence, White’s principal pastoral concern appears to have been the varying movements of toads across his rectory garden.
+Unlike many clergy today, preoccupied with global dynamics well beyond their influence, White’s principal pastoral concern appears to have been the varying movements of toads across his rectory garden.
 Such micro-level attention – and his role as unwitting pioneer of a progressive view of nature that viewed the welfare of human and non-human culture as inseparably related – means that White emerges today as something of a local hero.

 In a fascinating introduction to White’s Natural History, Richard Mabey considers that ‘parish’ is the crucial idea behind White’s unparalleled description of local ecology:

 ‘Parish’ is a very laden concept.
 It has to do not just with geography and ecclesiastical administration, but with history and a system of loyalties.
 For most of us, it is the indefinable territory to which we feel we belong, which we have the measure of.
 Its boundaries are more the limits of our intimate allegiances than lines on a map.
 These allegiances have always embraced wild life as well as human…